Updated: May 5

 It’s not fair to ourselves that we kick the responsibility down the road and burden our future self.
 Not only is it unfair, but it makes no mathematical sense, given the history of the market.
 What’s important is not to judge ourselves for our decision not to invest at 20 years old, but rather to make the most of today for our future.

 People often prefer not to consider things that cause them discomfort.
 We strongly believe that the temporary discomfort is well worth it to address something so important as retirement savings.
 Inspired to discuss your retirement plan with a trusted professional?
-Click here for a Complementary consultation with Michael Romanello.
+Click for a Complementary retirement planning consultation with Michael Romanello.